 Field-hunting tip

-Look in oxidized tellurium ore deposits country — that is the host setting where xocolatlite typically forms.
+Look in oxidized tellurium ore deposits country, the host setting where xocolatlite typically forms.
 If you start seeing tellurite, paratellurite, emmonsite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.